DogeeeXD/Breathing-Collection/README.md

 ## Possible error

-If you ran into a problem that with this widget, try setting sdk constraint to >=2.8.0
+If you ran into a problem with this widget, try setting sdk constraint to >=2.8.0 in your pubspec.yaml file.
 ```yaml
 environment:
   sdk: ">=2.8.0 <3.0.0"